-This HD Book DTT 2.0 fully includes the so-called "Broadband Addendum" [51] specification, which was issued by DGTVi as a separate document on October 2009, mainly based on Open IPTV Forum R1 specification [43][45][46].
+Since version 2.0 the HD Book DTT fully includes the so-called "Broadband Addendum" [51] specification, which was issued by DGTVi as a separate document on October 2009, mainly based on Open IPTV Forum specifications [43][45][46].

 The aim of the Broadband Addendum was to complement HD Book DTT 1.0 specification in the area of media delivery, mostly on-demand but not necessarily restricted to, over broadband lines.
 In fact whilst usage of MHP interaction channel of the broadband port herein required had been fully specified, no clear provision had been made for accessing media contents over broadband (IP) lines.